 - Stress Management: The inability to deal with stress effectively leads many people to abuse substances and develop an addiction.
 Mindfulness, yoga, meditation and coping techniques may be used in treatment to teach a person how to naturally alleviate stress.

 These therapies work together with other treatment methods like counseling and family support to prepare a person for life after rehabilitation.
 The flexible time frame allows for a holistic approach to treatment.
 Changing the way a person thinks, acts and controls their emotions inevitably changes their whole life.

 It takes time for someone to adjust to living without drugs and alcohol, and without proper preparation, relapse is likely to occur.
 Long-term treatment programs have higher success rates and lower rates of relapse than other types of addiction treatment.

-Our long-term rehab program at The Bluffs offers dual diagnosis treatment to individuals who suffer from a substance use disorder and co-occurring mental disorder.
+Our long-term rehab program at Vertava Health of Ohio offers dual diagnosis treatment to individuals who suffer from a substance use disorder and a co-occurring mental disorder.
 Since mental troubles can contribute to one other, dual diagnosis treatment works to resolve both issues at once and increase the chance of complete recovery.